 Thanks, David, for your willingness to test the scenario, although there's nothing to test here as of now.
 I don't know about adding all of the other civs - without the algorithm to spread the civs out uniformly that you've guys been talking about it would make the situation worse.
 Sadly, also when two civs get spawned close to each other with their capitals settled the land is not distributed evenly, but one will steal most of the other one's territory.
 It's a lot of work to map them all, too, but maybe in the future I'll do it.

-#9 Updated by Marko Lindqvist about 2 months ago
+#9 Updated by Marko Lindqvist almost 5 years ago

 - File 0006-Update-large-Earth-scenario.patch 0006-Update-large-Earth-scenario.patch added